alex9849/CocktailPi/README.md

 # Build the hardware

+You can find a more detailed instruction with an example list of building parts on my website: https://alexander.liggesmeyer.net/portfolio/cocktailmaker/

 In order to use this machine in a useful way, you need to build your own hardware.
 In simple words produces the Cocktail-Maker-Software different recipes by controlling a relay board, that opens or closes the electronic circuit